SreylisData/sql_data_warehouse_project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with MySQL, including ETL processes, data modelling, and analytics.
+Building a modern data warehouse with PostgreSQL, including ETL processes, data modelling, and analytics.

 # Data Warehouse and Analytics Project